kaaliharsh/CMS/README.md

 # CMS
-This projectr is not fully uploaded due to the file size limit.
+This project is not completely uploaded due to the file size limit.